FAQ: UCC Conference Disaster Coordinators

 Q: What is the CDC’s job description?

-Wolgemuth: Their primary responsibility is to develop and lead a Conference Disaster Team to assist the conference and congregations to prepare for disasters and – when disasters occur – to educate local UCC leadership, donors and supporters of needs, disseminate information and recruit and deploy volunteers for long-term recovery work.
-By maintaining relationships with UCC Disaster Ministries and with state and local disaster response entities, both governmental and private sector, including state and local VOADs (Voluntary Organizations Active in Disaster), they are able to appropriately focus the resources of the ministry (financial, volunteer, time and energy) on preparedness and long-term recovery efforts.
+Their primary responsibility is to develop and lead a Conference Disaster Team to assist the conference and congregations to prepare for disasters and – when disasters occur – to educate local UCC leadership, donors and supporters of needs, disseminate information and recruit and deploy volunteers for long-term recovery work.
+By maintaining relationships with UCC Disaster Ministries and with state and local disaster response entities, both governmental and private sector, including state and local VOADs (Voluntary Organizations Active in Disaster), They are able to appropriately focus the resources of the ministry (financial, volunteer, time and energy) on preparedness, response and long-term recovery efforts.

 Q: Does every UCC conference have a Conference Disaster Coordinator?

 Most but not all conferences have a Conference Disaster Coordinator, we encourage all Conferences to identify a CDC and will provide support in the process.
 Click here for a complete list.

 Q: What do the Conference Disaster Teams do?

 Conference Disaster Team (CDT) members develop relationships with the state and local VOADs (Voluntary Organizations Active in Disaster), and assist the conference, associations and its congregations in preparedness planning.
 In the early days of a disaster the CDT members serve as the first point of contact with congregations that have been impacted, and share information about disaster response and recovery needs and identify appropriate ways to help.
 As long-term needs are identified the CDT will engage communities where long-term recovery support will be needed, and educate and encourage local UCC leaders about how to participate in the local long-term recovery efforts.
 The CDT will also recruit and support the deployment of both short-term work teams and long-term volunteers for long-term community recovery work.